 - Innocent Cohabitation: Ends up as Ciel's roommate during his stay at the circus.
 Ciel had no idea that Freckles was a girl.

-- Innocent Blue Eyes: Has these, being The Cutie, of course.
+- Innocent Blue Eyes: Blue is her eye color, being The Cutie, of course.

 - Kill the Cutie: After she found out that Ciel and Sebastian had killed the rest of the circus crew, she tried to attack them.
 The attempt failed.